yoyoberenguer/LightEffect/README.md

     Shadow.py
     LightDemo.py

-DEMO available in the directory dist
+DEMO available in the directory dist.

-***** The assets directory must be in the same location than the executable file
+*** The assets directory must be in the same location than the executable file

 Have a nice journey